-Figure 7.2 illustrates the heath care sector perspective potential budget impact of lecanemab treatment, based on the annualized placeholder price (\$26,100 per year of treatment), and the prices to reach \$50,000, \$100,000, and \$150,000 per QALY.
-Approximately 10% of the roughly 140,000 patients could be treated each year without crossing the ICER potential budget impact threshold of \$777 million per year over five years at the annualized placeholder price of \$26,100 per year.
-Approximately 19% of patients could be treated each year without crossing the budget impact threshold at the \$150,000 per QALY threshold price, increasing to approximately 33% of the population at the \$100,000 per QALY threshold price.
-All patients with MCI and mild AD could be treated at the \$50,000 per QALY threshold price.
+Figure 7.2 illustrates the heath care sector perspective potential budget impact of lecanemab treatment, based on the annualized wholesale acquisition cost (\$26,500 per year of treatment), and the health care sector threshold prices to reach \$50,000, \$100,000, and \$150,000 per QALY.
+Approximately 5% of the roughly 280,000 patients could be treated without crossing the ICER potential budget impact threshold of \$777 million per year over five years at the annualized wholesale acquisition cost of \$26,500 per year.
+Approximately 9% of patients could be treated each year without crossing the budget impact threshold at the \$150,000 per QALY threshold price, increasing to approximately 16% of the population at the \$100,000 per QALY threshold price.